MENTAL HEALTH FIRST AID

 But where do you turn when you experience mental ill health?

-The most common answer is unfortunately not many places, as mental distress and ill mental health are still steeped in stigma and discrimination, preventing people from getting the help they need.
+The most common answer is unfortunately not many places.
+Mental distress and mental ill health are still steeped in stigma and discrimination, preventing people from getting the help they need.

 Incredulously, ill mental health can be so pervasive, yet it is not addressed level.
 Most individuals will experienced ill mental health at some point in their lives.